Mosquito Repellents For Babies: A Buying Guide

 Tips for Using Mosquito Repellents on Babies

-Never apply repellent on or around your child’s mouth or eyes.
+Never apply repellent on or around your child’s mouth, eyes, or hands.
 The same goes for areas with cuts and irritated or infected skin.
 Do not spray repellent directly onto their face.
 Spray repellent in your hands first and rub the product into your child’s skin.

 If you are looking for the best mosquito repellent for babies, infants, and toddlers, then you have come to the right place.
 This list of those mosquito repellents in different forms will be very useful for you.

 So, check out our recommendations and choose the perfect mosquito repellent for your needs.
 You will not have to be afraid to go outside with your child during mosquito season ever again!